 You can find more information on connecting to API’s in Retool in their documentation.

-NOTE: Staging environments are not available for users in the “Free” pricing tier.
+📌 Note: Staging environments are not available for users in the “Free” pricing tier.
 You will have to upgrade to “Startup” to be able to utilize these features.

 As a developer, having a second set of data while building applications is essential to avoid heavy-load query mishaps and overwriting critical data.
 Not sure you need one?
 Skip to section: ‘Why Use a Staging API’ to learn more.
-This section will walk through how to add a staging environment within Retool.

 4. Click the “Save changes” button in the bottom right corner of the screen.